ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~
 {: #agg-flow title="Overview of the DAP aggregation sub-protocol."}

-Each of these "preparation steps", or "prep steps" for short, has an associated
-type: one of "initialize", "continue", "finish", or "finished".
-The type of
-each step, and how many steps there are, depends on the VDAF.
-The message
+The number of steps, and the type of the responses, depends on the VDAF.
+The
-structure and processing rules are specified in the following subsections.
+message structures and processing rules are specified in the following
+subsections.

 In general, reports cannot be aggregated until the Collector specifies an
 aggregation parameter.
 However, in some situations it is possible to begin